KarMiles/campervan-adventures/README.md

 This project has been realised using the following technologies:
 * HTML5
 * CSS3
-* JavaScript (Bootstrap solutions for responsive navigation and carousel)
+* JavaScript (Bootstrap solutions for responsive navigation and carousel only)

 # Frameworks, Libraries and Programs used
 This project has been realised using the following frameworks, programs and webpages: